Acknowledging the land we are on

 The ACLU of Wyoming works in communities, legislatures and courts to preserve the rights and liberties enshrined by the Constitution of the United States of America.

-HOW WE WORK
+WHERE WE WORK

-IN THE COMMUNITY: Educating and engaging with the public is vital to the mission of the ACLU of Wyoming.
+Educating and engaging with the public is vital to the mission of the ACLU of Wyoming.
 By providing information to the public about our constitutional rights, individuals are better able to advocate for civil liberties independently.

-IN THE LEGISLATURE: Analyzing public policies, testifying on bills, and influencing policy-makers are important techniques to prevent the government from infringing on people’s rights.
+Analyzing public policies, testifying on bills, and influencing policy-makers are important techniques to prevent the government from infringing on people’s rights.
 The ACLU of Wyoming is non-partisan and does not endorse political candidates, but we do support ballot initiatives that promote civil liberties.

-IN THE COURTS: Helping people secure their rights through negotiation and lawsuits is one of the main tools available to help us protect individual rights.
+Helping people secure their rights through negotiation and lawsuits is one of the main tools available to help us protect individual rights.
 We take on individual and class action lawsuits that have the potential to change the law and broaden and strengthen civil liberties in Wyoming.